EvoLib/evo-lib/examples/09_evoenv/03_gap_navigator/README.md

-# 03_gap_navigator – Evolvable Sensor Navigation Example
+# 03_gap_navigator – Gap Steering with Evolvable Sensors

-This example demonstrates how a controller learns to steer through falling obstacle rows with free gaps.
+This example demonstrates how an evolved controller can steer through falling obstacle rows with free gaps.

-Compared with Jumper, GapNavigator introduces a more open continuous-control problem: the agent does not receive the gap position directly.
-Instead, it receives ray sensor values and must learn how to steer based on obstacle proximity.
+Compared with Jumper, GapNavigator uses continuous horizontal steering instead of a discrete jump action.
+The controller does not receive the gap position directly.
+It must steer based on ray sensor values and its own horizontal state.

-It is designed as an introduction to:
+This example focuses on:

 - continuous horizontal steering
-- evolved sensor layouts
+- evolved ray sensor layouts
-- proximity-based obstacle avoidance
+- obstacle avoidance from proximity signals
-- reward shaping for navigation tasks
-- separating task state from rendered debug information
-- evolutionary controller optimization with multiple parameter modules
+- comparing rule-based and evolved controllers

-For a general overview of the interactive environment system, see the main README in `examples/09_evoenv/`.
+For a general overview of the Pygame-based EvoEnv examples, see the main README in `examples/09_evoenv/`.

 ---